ppravatto/Binary-VQE/README.md

 ```
 for a multiple VQE calculation.
 Keep in mind that the indirect mode will still save all the graphs and data but no interactive windows will be open.

-WARNING: The input file contains all the informations about date and time of the input creation and the location of the output folders.
-Do not run multiple calculations with the same input file or only the data from the last calculation will be saved.

 ## Currently supported optimizers
 - Nelder-mead
 - COBYLA